cander2/apix-ig/input/pages/profiles.md

-This page defines the FHIR profiles for the APIX Implementation Guide (IG), which supports real-time, API-based exchange of biopharmaceutical information for regulatory submissions, extending the ePI and PQI projects.
+This section defines the FHIR profiles for the APIX Implementation Guide (IG), which supports real-time, API-based exchange of biopharmaceutical information for regulatory submissions, extending the ePI and PQI projects.
 These profiles constrain FHIR R5 resources to ensure standardized data for regulatory workflows, such as variation submissions.

 ## Overview

 The profiles support transaction-based submissions of regulatory data, including documents, tasks, and provenance records.

 ## Profile: ApixTransactionBundleProfile

 - **Base Resource**: Bundle
 - **Description**: Represents a transaction bundle for regulatory submissions (e.g., variation applications) via API.
 - **Constraints**: